 -

-class Config(
+class Config(open_in_new

 exclude=None,